Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 5. Berkshire Hataway: 1.69%

-Even with 500 companies, the first five companies are already making up around 13% of the index.
-And the first ten companies are making up 21% of the index.
-This imbalance is because of market capitalization weighting and the huge discrepancies there are in the U.S. stock market.
+Even with 500 companies, the first five companies already make up around 13% of the index.
+And the first ten companies make up 21% of the index.
+This imbalance is because of market capitalization weighting and the huge discrepancies in the U.S. stock market.

 Alternative Versions